g-leech/argmin-gravitas/_posts/2025-11-09-paper-ai-tigers.markdown

 As well as reliability over time, there's stability over inputs.
 High variance in performance, for instance because the exact form of the inputs matters more.

 On Vending-Bench, there's a <a href="https://x.com/andonlabs/status/1989862276137119799">huge gap</a> in performance between the Moonshot API and Moonshot models provided by a third-party provider.
-This is evidence of three things:
+This is evidence of three things:<br><br>

 1. maybe Kimi is more fiddly (sensitive to the prompt and hyperparameters);
 2. maybe the providers haven't learned how to elicit performance from them yet (testable by just waiting);